MDLC01/board-n-pieces/src/README.md

 ## Chess symbols

 This package also exports chess symbols for all Unicode chess-related codepoints under the `chess-sym` submodule.
 Standard chess pieces are available as `chess-sym.{pawn,knight,bishop,rook,queen,king}.{white,black,neutral}`.
 Alternatively, you can use `stroked` and `filled` instead of, respectively, `white` and `black`.
 They can be rotated rightward, downward, and leftward respectively with with `.r`, `.b`, and `.l`.
 Chinese chess pieces are also available as `chess-sym.{soldier,cannon,chariot,horse,elephant,mandarin,general}.{red,black}`.
 Similarly, you can use `stroked` and `filled` as alternatives to, respectively, `red` and `black`.
+Note that most fonts only support black and white versions of standard pieces.
+To use the other symbols, you may have to use a font such as Noto Sans Symbols 2.

 ```example
 %show: pad.with(0.5cm)